kathawala/expo-file-dl/README.md

 ![npm downloads weekly](https://img.shields.io/npm/dw/expo-file-dl)

 <!-- Describe your project in brief -->
-A library which allows you to download files to an arbitrary folder on the mobile device while displaying notifications to the user about the status of the file download.
+A library which allows you to download files to an arbitrary folder on the mobile device while updating you on the download progress and displaying notifications to the user about the status of the file download.
 Downloading files to a folder in Expo isn't super-obvious so this library is meant to bridge the gap a bit.
 To use this library you need to be using `expo-notifications` (bare and managed workflow both supported) and need to have the following in your app:

 1. An existing notification channel